 Before reaching final inspection, the tire will then need to be vulcanized.
 This is done to ensure the rubber is able to achieve maximum adhesion to the road and surrounding elements.
 Lastly, the tire will go through final inspection where it will need to pass all consumer and governmental regulations before reaching the commercial trucking fleet.

-STTC takes tire retreading seriously and uses the Michelin Retread Technolgy process.
+STTC takes the steps of tire retreading process seriously and uses the Michelin Retread Technolgy process.
 This process is proven to lower tire failures and increase drivability, thus offering fleet managers the highest quality retread tires for their commercial trucking fleets.
 Our MRT certfied technicians take pride in the retreading process, ensuring each retread tire is of the highest standard before ever reaching our customers.
 Contact our team to find out how to partner with STTC tire retreading services for your commercial trucking fleet.